Juancinn/finance-tracker/README.md

 1. Place your CSV files in the `csv_imports` folder
 2. Run `main.py` once — this parses the CSVs and loads them into the local database
-3. Start the backend server by running `app.py`
+3. Start the backend server by running
+      ```bash
+      app.py
-4. Start the frontend with:
+5. Start the frontend with:
    ```bash
    npm start